HOW TO MAKE MONEY ON TWITTER

 5. Celebrity style

 Celebs get paid a fortune to tweet about products, but the Average Joe can too (a much, much smaller fortune, admittedly!).
-You can't do this directly through Twitter, so you do have to go through a third-party company such as PaidPerTweet or SponsoredTweets, but the idea is simple: You set up an account and you're then contacted on behalf of companies who want you to tweet about their product or service.
+You can't do this directly through Twitter, so you do have to go through a third-party company such as SponsoredTweets, but the idea is simple: You set up an account and you're then contacted on behalf of companies who want you to tweet about their product or service.

 You can accept the ones you are happy to support, and then you'll usually tell them how much you want to be paid for doing so.
 You'll need to compose a tweet that helps the company gain positive exposure, and it will likely include links to their website and details of a promotion or something similar.
 Your tweet will need to have a 'mandatory disclosure' attached to the message, ensuring your followers know it's sponsored.